ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/1243669">yf_bmp</a></p>

-Regarding Chinese Mapping, I believe it evolved from the strong structural focus led by tsuka, kiddly, and fanzhen0019, alongside other influential branches like NatsumeRin and -LKs.
-In the "modern" era, Skystar played a pivotal role; he studied a lot of Chinese styles—I recall him mentioning how his Rohi - Kakuzetsu Thanatos was sent back for revisions multiple times by NatsumeRin, which heavily influenced his early work. fanzhen0019 also remains a cornerstone, as he has continuously reinvented himself from the early days to now, maintaining his status as a benchmark.
+Regarding Chinese Mapping, I believe that it evolved from the strong structural focus led by [tsuka](https://osu.ppy.sh/users/106767), [kiddly](https://osu.ppy.sh/users/74937), and [fanzhen0019](https://osu.ppy.sh/users/418699), alongside other influential branches like [NatsumeRin](https://osu.ppy.sh/users/151679) and [LKs](https://osu.ppy.sh/users/150768).
+In the "modern" era, [Skystar](https://osu.ppy.sh/users/873961) played a pivotal role; he studied a lot of Chinese styles — I recall him mentioning how his [Rohi - Kakuzetsu Thanatos](https://osu.ppy.sh/beatmapsets/76396#osu/215906) was sent back for revisions multiple times by NatsumeRin, which heavily influenced his early work. fanzhen0019 also remains a cornerstone, as he has continuously reinvented himself from the early days to now, maintaining his status as a benchmark.

-In my view, the defining trait of Chinese Mapping is Structural Logic—a logic present in both rhythm and visuals.
+In my view, the defining trait of Chinese Mapping is the Structural Logic — a logic present in both rhythm and visuals.
 Every slider and circle has a concrete reason for its placement and orientation; it's never arbitrary.
 The rhythm is chosen with intent, maintaining internal consistency from start to finish.
 It's inherently logical.
 Another hallmark is Playability.
 A commonality among these pioneers is their experience with other rhythm games, especially arcade ones.
-They draw from commercial rhythm game design—learning how to make a map "addictive," how to balance complexity with non-traditional rhythms, and how to create "peaks" that make players want to hit that retry button again and again.
+They draw from commercial rhythm game design — learning how to make a map "addictive", how to balance complexity with non-traditional rhythms, and how to create "peaks" that make players want to hit that retry button again and again.

 As for my own style, [NatsumeRin](https://osu.ppy.sh/users/151679) (2012-2014) was my biggest early influence; much of my rhythm choice, overlaps, and slider shapes can be traced back there.
 In the middle stage (2015-2016), I studied [Skystar](https://osu.ppy.sh/users/873961), the master who synthesized these styles with his own ideas.
 Later (2016-2018), I began exploring my own potential and realized that [fanzhen](https://osu.ppy.sh/users/418699)'s maps were in a league of their own regarding playability, so I spent a long time learning from him.
 Finally, in 2019, I integrated [rustbell](https://osu.ppy.sh/users/227717)'s rigid, high-difficulty expression.
 Since then, it's been about fine-tuning that 2019 version (e.g., mimicking [Kencho](https://osu.ppy.sh/users/3178411)'s flow or studying various old maps), though my energy has shifted toward my career.
 It took me seven years to finally feel satisfied with my own mapping.